 ***Please note that due to the current high demand for online exams, there may be limited time slots available.
 If you are unable to book your preferred timeslot QuestionMark advise contacting them directly via their live online chat to discuss alternate dates***

-Please note, this course does not include the exam in the cost.
-To book the exam and take it at the end of your course, please book on code BAPEX with one of our team.
+This course does not include the exam in the cost for events before 5th October 2020.
+To book the exam and take it at the end of your course please book on code BAPEX with one of our team.

 Business Analysts are increasingly required to extend themselves beyond their traditional role of developing and maintaining IT systems.
 They need the capability to understand the business strategy, use proven techniques to analyse the business area, and identify changes to business processes needed to meet internal and external challenges.